perfectphase/Perfectphase.Azure.AppService.EasyAuth/README.md

 }
 ```

-This middleware adds some default claims for you but you can add extra or remove existing if you want.
+This middleware adds some default claims for you but you can add extra or remove existing ones if you want.

 # App Roles
-If you've defined custom appRoles in your Enterprise app in Azure Add, you need to override the claim type used to map to the roles as below
+If you've defined custom appRoles in your Enterprise app's manifest in Azure AD, you need to override the claim type used to map to the roles as below

 ```csharp
 services.AddAuthentication(AzureAdDefaults.AuthenticationScheme)